 IF you have ever considered buying this book, Now is the time.

-With less than 90 copies left, now is the time to order this collectable book.
+With less than 25 copies left, now is the time to order this collectible book.

-And to sweeten the offer, we are now offering Free Shipping anywhere in the
+We are offering savings on Shipping anywhere in the world.

 Save Now- Order Here: The Light in Darkness